L-Blondy/up-fetch/docs.md

 - 🛠️ **Practical API** - Use objects for `params` and `body`, get parsed responses automatically
 - 🎨 **Flexible Config** - Set defaults like `baseUrl` or `headers` once, use everywhere
 - 🔒 **Type Safe** - Validate API responses with [zod][zod], [valibot][valibot] or [arktype][arktype]
+- 🤩 **Familiar** - same API as fetch with additional options and sensible defaults

 ## ➡️ QuickStart